Updated April, 2024

 If you don’t want to or are unable to drive or rent a car, the next option offering some more flexibility is taking a taxi.
 Many taxi drivers in town will take you to the glacier and pick you up after you are done exploring.
 Before you go, make sure you agree on timing and a price.

 We opted for bus transport because it was the most budget friendly at the time.
-Buses companies usually run a morning bus and an afternoon bus.
-The morning bus generally leaves El Calafate between 8:30 and 9 a.m. and returns 3:30 to 4 p.m.
+Bus companies usually run a morning bus and an afternoon bus.
+The morning bus generally leaves the El Calafate terminal between 8:30 and 9 a.m. and returns 3:30 to 4 p.m.
 There is also an afternoon bus that leaves around 1 to 2 p.m. and returns between 7 and 8 p.m.
 Schedules can change, so confirm with the bus company!

 We took a small bus into the park with several other visitors.
 The company gave us plenty of time at the glacier and picked us up per the schedule to transport us back to El Calafate.

 Lastly, there are also organized tour options to take you to Perito Moreno Glacier.
 While this is generally the most expensive option, tours can provide a little more structure and offer glacier trekking excursions of varying lengths.
 There are quite a few companies in Calafate that have tours to the glacier.
+You can also find options online on specific operator sites or on sites like Get Your Guide and Viator.

 Costs